Suicidal Behavior in Children and Adolescents

 Between 1999 and 2019, suicide rates among American Indian/Alaskan Native, White, Black, Asian/Pacific Islander, and Hispanic youths (males and females ages 15 to 24) were reported at 23, 6.1, 4.3, 5.1, and 4.4 per 100,000 individuals.
 During the latter part of this time period, rates for Black and Asian Pacific Islander youths increased by 30% and 16%, respectively (1).
 In a report detailing increasing trends in suicide mortality in the United States (NCHS Brief No 398, February 2021), females (ages 10 to 14) showed an increase in deaths by suicide from 0.5% in 1999 to 3.1% in 2019; in males (ages 10 to 14) rates increased from 1.9% to 3.1%.

-A number of factors may be contributing to the increase in attempts, including the increase in adolescent depression, especially in girls (2); increased parental opioid prescriptions (3); increased suicide rates among adults leading to increased awareness of suicide by youths (4) ; increasingly conflicted relationships with parents; and academic stressors (5, 6).
-The COVID-19 pandemic is a recent factor contributing to increased trends in suicide.
-Compared to the same time periods in 2019, emergency department visits for suspected suicide attempts were 22% higher during the summer of 2020 and 39% higher during the winter of 2021 in adolescents 12 to 17 years of age for both sexes.
-Higher rates were reported in girls (26% higher during the summer and 51% during the winter) (7).
+A number of factors may be contributing to the increase in attempts, including the increase in adolescent depression, especially in girls (2); increased parental opioid prescriptions and substance use disorder (3); increased suicide rates among adults leading to increased awareness of suicide by youths (4) ; increasingly conflicted relationships with parents; and academic stressors (5, 6).
+During the peak of the COVID-19 pandemic, emergency department visits for suspected suicide attempts were between 22% to 39% higher in adolescents 12 to 17 years of age for both sexes, with higher rates reported in females (7).

 Many experts believe that the changing rates with which antidepressants are prescribed may be a factor (see Depressive Disorders in Children and Adolescents: Suicide risk and antidepressants).
-Some experts hypothesize that antidepressants have paradoxical effects, making children and adolescents more vocal about suicidal feelings but less likely to commit suicide.
-Nonetheless, although rare in prepubertal children, suicide is the 2nd leading cause of death in 10- to 24-year-olds and the 9th cause of death among children 5 to 11 years old (8).
+Some experts hypothesize that antidepressants have paradoxical effects, making children and adolescents more vocal about suicidal feelings but less likely to die by suicide.
+Nonetheless, although rare in prepubertal children, suicide is the second leading cause of death in 10- to 24-year-olds and the ninth cause of death among children 5 to 11 years old (8).
 This remains a considerable public health concern, especially in minority groups, as the rate of suicide nearly doubled in Black elementary school children between 1993 and 2012 (9).
+Race and sex continue to impact the rate of suicide.
+Child suicides increased for Black (95%), White (158%), male (95%), and female (300%) children during 2010 to 2019 (10).

 General references